jylee-k/qa-marker/README.md

 3.  **Annotate**:
     - Select the Model you want to evaluate (if multiple are present).
     - Select the Rubrics you want to use.
-    - Use the sliders to grade the answer.
-Descriptions appear below the slider and in tooltips.
+    - Use the radio buttons to grade the answer.
+Descriptions appear next to the buttons.
     - Click **Save & Next** to move to the next row.

 4.  **Save Progress**: